MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ### Create Resilient tiered volume

 In the following example, the SSD tier is configured with Mirror resiliency and HDD tier is configured with Parity resiliency.
-In this configuration, a single SSD and /or a single HDD can fail, without experiencing data loss.
+In this configuration, a single SSD and/or a single HDD can fail without experiencing data loss.

-Ensure that the [minimum disk requirement](#resiliency) is met for the required resiliency type, and the respective tier.
+Ensure that the [minimum disk requirement](#resiliency) is met for the required resiliency type and the respective tier.

 > [!NOTE]
-> Configuration of resilient volume is only supported when you are using locally attached disks (JBOD).
+> The configuration of resilient volume is only supported when you are using locally attached disks (JBOD).
 Review the [Pre-requisites](#prerequisites) section for more details.

-To create resilient tiered volume, use the following steps:
+To create a resilient tiered volume, use the following steps:

-1. Create an SSD tier with resiliency type as **Mirror**, by running the following cmdlet:
+1. Create an SSD tier with resiliency type as **Mirror** by running the following cmdlet:

     ```PowerShell
     New-StorageTier -StoragePoolFriendlyName DPMPool -FriendlyName SSDMirrorTier -MediaType SSD -ResiliencySettingName Mirror -NumberOfColumns 1 -PhysicalDiskRedundancy 1 -FaultDomainAwareness PhysicalDisk